 Do I need a visa to visit Uruguay?

 No, citizens of many countries, including the United States, Canada, and the European Union, do not need a visa to visit Uruguay.
 However, it’s still important to check with the Uruguayan embassy or consulate in your home country to confirm the requirements.
-(See Also: Safe to Visit Parents?
-Essential Checklist)
+(See Also: Is it Safe to Visit Ecuador Right Now?
+Current Travel Conditions)

 Can I drink tap water in Uruguay?